airium/Linux-Reinstall/README.md

 # Linux-Reinstall

-This repo includes modified script from moeclub.org, with credit to Vicer.
+This repo includes modified scripts from <https://moeclub.org>, with credit to Vicer.

-## `install.sh`
+## template-YYMMDD.sh

-The original script from Vicer.

-Please refer to <https://moeclub.org/2018/04/03/603> for detailed usage.
+The original scripts.
+See <https://moeclub.org/2018/04/03/603/> for detailed usage.

+## install.sh

+The modified script, mainly differing in:

+1. use `en_US.UTF-8` instead of `en_US` for debian/ubuntu.
+2. use `ifupdown` instead of `netplan` for newer ubuntu releases.
+3. use UEFI/GPT instead, for single partition of 2TB or larger.
+4. use boot-root-noswap partition style instead of built-in atomic.

-## `install-raid0.sh`
+## install-raid0.sh

-Modified script to configure raid0 on a dual disk machine.

-Note:
+Same flavor as `install.sh`, but offer to install software RAID-0.

+Currently:

 1. The machine must have `/dev/sda` and `/dev/sdb` of **identical** size.
 2. RAID1 is used for `/boot` and RAID0 is used for `/`.
 3. SWAP is disabled.
 You can enable it by `swapon`.

-**The dd functionality to install Windows is temporarily not working.** \
    **Installing Debian 8 on ikoula machines will fail.**